outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - function
               - similar components may be related by position, so they might have similar functionality which can be shared to fix adjacent components

+      - interface query to solve the problem of 'finding new error types' or 'finding new ways to find new error types':

         - applying core functions to interface components of the problem system (or to related components) can identify error types quickly (and associated solutions)
+        - this query can solve the problem of identifying:
+          - sub-problems of finding new error types' like:
+            - lack of info (about variable interactions/changes)
+          - by identifying causes of the sub-problems like:
+            - limits of info in specific positions/angles

+        - apply interface components to origin system (standard cross-interface query), then apply core functions to those components to run another interface query to:
+          - solve the problem of 'identify new error types' for different versions of them (change)
+          - solve the problem using a different origin position (build starting from different origin position of components to build with)
+          - solve the problem of connecting problem & solution (derive)
+          - solve the problem of filtering possible error types (find)

+          - example: 'perspective' mapped to a 'driving' problem system can have structures like:
+            - 'position' bc its a physical system where differences in 'position' change perspective definition components (like 'visibility' or 'priority')
+            - 'role' bc it involves agents where differences in 'role' may change 'focus' or 'priority'

         - build:
           - the intent of 'building an error-free system' (like a sub-system of the origin system) can quickly identify new error types, if using non-standard building functions or other components

         - derive:
           - deriving error types from problem spaces or problematic systems (rather than deriving from core system components or from core error components) can identify error types of a system

         - find:
           - finding difference structures with intents that contradict approved intents can identify error types quickly
           - find interface component variables of the problem system (or versions of it or its compoments produced by 'change' function or other functions, like a 'related system') to identify new error types